 Chemoembolization is used to treat tumors.
 It puts a large dose of chemotherapy (chemo) drugs right into the tumor.
-This puts more of the drugs right on the cancer cells and lessens the effect of the drugs on other tissues.
+This puts more of the drugs right on the cancer cells and lessens the drugs' effect on other tissues.

 In transarterial chemoembolization (TACE), the small blood vessels that supply blood and nutrients to the tumor are also blocked (embolized).
 Blocking the blood supply slows tumor growth.